mboughaba/i3config.vim/README.md

 ## Installation instructions

 This plugin is a reference for syntax files included in `vim`, so it serves mainly for testing purposes.
-All changes should make its way to `vim` - in case of difference please report an issue.
+All changes should make its way to `vim` - in case of differences, please report an issue in this repo.

 ### [`vim-plug`](https://github.com/junegunn/vim-plug)

-Similar tto the installation for Vundle, just change `Plugin` to `Plug`:
+Similar to the installation for Vundle, just change `Plugin` to `Plug`:

 Add